-Mouth sores are a very common dental complaint.
+Mouth sores are a very common dental health issue.
 They can appear for a variety of reasons.
-Most commonly, they are a collection or bacteria on the gums, lips, inner cheeks or tongue.
-They are frequently caused by accidentally biting down on the cheeks or lip, grinding of the jaws or irritation from orthodontic equipment such as retainers or braces.
+Most commonly, they are a collection of bacteria on the gums, lips, inner cheeks or tongue.
+They’re frequently caused by accidentally biting down on the cheeks or lip, grinding of the jaws or irritation from orthodontic equipment such as retainers or braces.
 Consuming extremely hot or cold food or beverages can stimulate sores to erupt as well.
 In extreme cases, anxiety, stress, immune weakness or even low vitamin counts can cause such sores as well.

 In some cases, mouth sores can be quite dangerous and even develop into ulcers.
 Unfortunately, the specific causes of most mouth ulcers is not yet known.
 Stress or injury to the oral tissue is believed to be the root cause of simple mouth ulcers.
 Additionally, many everyday foods, including citrus or high-acidity fruits and even vegetables (lemons, oranges, pineapples, apples, tomatoes and strawberries, etc.) can trigger a mouth ulcer to begin developing, or make the existing sores much more irritated.
 When left untreated, these ulcers can cause a variety of oral infections and even leave painful, permanent scarring within the mouth.

 Home Remedies Can Help Us Deal With Mouth Sores

 Several common home remedies include rinsing the mouth with an antiseptic rinse or a glass or warm water with salt.
 This will help clean the area of interest and fight existing bacteria.
 If the cause of the sore is a burn, consuming cold foods may help alleviate pain or discomfort.
 Dental professionals highly advise avoiding any spicy or acidic foods when a sore is present, as these may cause further irritation.